Hal Koerner

 Hal Koerner (born January 23, 1976, in Morgantown, WV) is an American distance runner specializing in ultramarathon running.
+Hal has won the Hardrock Hundred Mile Endurance Run and has back to back victories at Western States Endurance Run in 2007 and 2009.

-He is the owner of a specialty running store, Rogue Valley Runners, located in the mountainous Southern Oregon town of Ashland.
+Koerner is the owner of a specialty running store, Rogue Valley Runners, located in the southern Oregon town of Ashland.
 He is one of the subjects of JB Benna's feature-length documentary "Unbreakable: The Western States 100".

-He is Race Director of the Pine to Palm 100 Mile Endurance Run - A hundred-mile footrace from Williams, OR to Ashland, OR held each year the second weekend in September.
-In addition to that race he also directs the Lithia Loop Trail Marathon in Ashland, OR.
+He is the race director of the Pine to Palm 100 Mile Endurance Run – a hundred-mile foot race from Williams, OR to Ashland, OR held each year during the second weekend in September.
+He also directs the Siskiyou Out Back Trail Run Festival (8k, 15k, 50k, 50M and 100k) held on Mount Ashland annually since 1999.
+Additionally, he created and directs the Lithia Loop Trail Marathon / Mini-Marathon / 10k also held in Ashland, OR the first weekend in November.

-In 2014, "Hal Koerner's Field Guide to Ultrarunning" was published and released by VeloPress.
-The book details training for an ultra marathon; from 50k to 100 miles.
+In 2014, Hal Koerner's Field Guide to Ultrarunning was published and released by VeloPress.
+The book details training for an ultra marathon, which run from 50k to 100 miles.
 It debuted #1 in its category on Amazons bestsellers list.

-Hal has held the Fastest Know Time for the Colorado Trail (489 miles) and the John Muir Trail (221 miles).
+Koerner has held the Fastest Known Time for the Colorado Trail (489 miles) and the John Muir Trail (221 miles).
 To date he has completed over 150 ultra marathons.